BIOS: Vendors and products

+In March 1983, Compaq released its Compaq Portable, which included a clean-room engineered BIOS.
+This makes Compaq became the first company that cloned IBM PC successfully.
+However, Compaq did not offer BIOS to other computer manufacturers.

-In May 1984 Phoenix Software Associates released its first ROM-BIOS, which enabled OEMs to build essentially fully compatible clones without having to reverse-engineer the IBM PC BIOS themselves, as Compaq had done for the Portable, helping fuel the growth in the PC-compatibles industry and sales of non-IBM versions of DOS.
-And the first American Megatrends (AMI) BIOS was released on 1986.
+In May 1984, Phoenix Software Associates released its first ROM-BIOS.
+This BIOS enabled OEMs to build essentially fully compatible clones without having to reverse-engineer the IBM PC BIOS themselves, as Compaq had done for the Portable; it also helped fuel the growth in the PC-compatibles industry and sales of non-IBM versions of DOS.
+The first American Megatrends (AMI) BIOS was released in 1986.

 New standards grafted onto the BIOS are usually without complete public documentation or any BIOS listings.
 As a result, it is not as easy to learn the intimate details about the many non-IBM additions to BIOS as about the core BIOS services.

-Most PC motherboard suppliers licensed a BIOS "core" and toolkit from a commercial third party, known as an "independent BIOS vendor" or IBV.
+Many PC motherboard suppliers licensed the BIOS "core" and toolkit from a commercial third party, known as an "independent BIOS vendor" or IBV.
 The motherboard manufacturer then customized this BIOS to suit its own hardware.
 For this reason, updated BIOSes are normally obtained directly from the motherboard manufacturer.
-Major IBV included American Megatrends (AMI), Insyde Software, Phoenix Technologies, and Byosoft.
-Microid Research and Award Software were acquired by Phoenix Technologies in 1998; Phoenix later phased out the Award brand name.
+Major IBVs included American Megatrends (AMI), Insyde Software, Phoenix Technologies, and Byosoft.
+Microid Research and Award Software were acquired by Phoenix Technologies in 1998; Phoenix later phased out the Award brand name (although Award Software is still credited in newer AwardBIOS versions and in UEFI firmwares).
 General Software, which was also acquired by Phoenix in 2007, sold BIOS for embedded systems based on Intel processors.

+SeaBIOS is an open-source BIOS implementation.

+Open-source BIOS replacements

-The open-source community increased their effort to develop a replacement for proprietary BIOSes and their future incarnations with an open-sourced counterpart through the libreboot, coreboot and OpenBIOS/Open Firmware projects.
-AMD provided product specifications for some chipsets, and Google is sponsoring the project.
+The open-source community increased their effort to develop a replacement for proprietary BIOSes and their future incarnations with open-sourced counterparts.
+Open Firmware was an early attempt to make an open specification for boot firmware.
+It was initially endorsed by IEEE in its IEEE 1275-1994 standard but was withdrawn in 2005.
+Later examples include the OpenBIOS, coreboot and libreboot projects.
+AMD provided product specifications for some chipsets using coreboot, and Google is sponsoring the project.
 Motherboard manufacturer Tyan offers coreboot next to the standard BIOS with their Opteron line of motherboards.